Improved Directional State Transition Tensors for Accurate Aerocapture Performance Analysis: Aerocapture Dynamics Analysis Using Taylor Series

 the first-order Taylor series expansion in \cref{eqn:first_order_taylor} becomes:

 A STM solves the variational equation:

 STMs for the decomposed dynamics can be found using the separated variational equations:

-The directions that maximize final perturbation magnitude under the $f_i$ linearized dynamics function can be shown to be the direction corresponding to the maximal eigenvector of the CGT computed using $\boldsymbol{\Phi}_i$~\cite{jenson_bounding_2024,jenson_semianalytical_2023}.
+The directions that maximize final perturbation magnitude under the $f_i$ linearized dynamics function can be shown to be the direction corresponding to the maximal eigenvector of the CGT computed using $\boldsymbol{\Phi}_i$~\cite{jenson_bounding_2024,jenson_semianalytical_2023}. \footnote{Note that the STMs of the decomposed dynamics cannot be superposed to reconstruct the STM for the dynamics of the full system, because the STMs are functions of the underlying nonlinear dynamics.}

-The CGTs using the decomposed STM were evaluated along the reference trajectory on the interval $(t_{k+1}, t_k)$, and the eigenvector corresponding to the maximum eigenvalue is shown in \cref{fig:separated_cgts}.
+The CGTs using the decomposed STM were evaluated along the baseline scenario reference trajectory on the interval $(t_{k+1}, t_k)$, where $\Delta t = t_{k+1} - t_k = 5$ seconds, and the eigenvector corresponding to the maximum eigenvalue is shown in \cref{fig:separated_cgts}.
 The overall direction is clearly time-varying, and the large magnitude changes in the velocity and density coordinates result from the aerodynamic portion of the equations of motion, while the conservative equations of motion have a relatively constant direction throughout the entire trajectory.
 As expected, density plays no role in the conservative dynamics.
-The region of high variation in eigendirection corresponds to the ratio of aerodynamic to gravitational accelerations exceeding one in \cref{fig:dynamic_pressure}, corroborating that the aerodynamic portion of the equations of motion causes the most nonlinearity in the dynamics.
+The region of high variation in eigendirection corresponds to the ratio of aerodynamic to gravitational accelerations exceeding one in \cref{fig:dynamic_pressure}.
 This finding demonstrates why a time-varying direction is required to construct DSTTs for aerocapture, even though this is not essential for orbital scenarios.